-From Renee on February 15th, 2008 in Green Remodeling
+From Dean Dowd on February 15, 2008 in Green Remodeling

 Our last conversation with Folke Gunther unveiled some interesting information on how homeowners can contribute to environmental well-being through simple actions taken at home.
 Gunther, a Systems Ecologist, is dedicated to finding viable solutions to global warming, water pollution, and other environmental dilemmas.
 His techniques are based on an open-minded approach and a close investigation of the natural world.

 In this segment of our discussion with Gunther, we will cover the topics of living walls, sustainability, and solar energy.

 Would you recommend living walls in the residential setting?
 Can you suggest a few ways homeowners can incorporate a living wall into their landscaping or home interior?

 As soon as you have gotten rid of the MIFSLA system and set the greywater (more than 90 percent of the water) of the house free, a multitude of options will open.
 You can use some type of vertical greywater purification system combined with plant or vegetable growing.
 This could be a part of the house, freestanding, or situated in a greenhouse.
 For larger areas, or for more than one family, the double-cycle system could be used.
 This system can also be used for pool purification (or for fish ponds).
 In that way, you avoid noxious chlorine additions.